 Let’s make this clear: implementing a DAM system isn’t cheap.
 It’s an investment, but it’s definitely something to consider when choosing a provider.

-Note that many DAM platforms let you customize your plan according to your needs so it would be the smartest to only take what you need and lower the price, at least at first.
+Note that many DAM platforms let you customize your plan according to your needs, so it would be the smartest only to take what you need and lower the price, at least at first.

 Organization & Management

-When you first implement a DAM system, you’ll have to define the structure, the guidelines, user access level, and the exact workflow.
+When you first implement a DAM system, you’ll have to define the structure, the guidelines, the user access level, and the exact workflow.
 Otherwise, it’s a mess waiting to happen.

 Don’t expect this to happen and finalize overnight.
 It will definitely be an iterative process, but you have to start somewhere with a certain set of regulations.

 Once that’s done, you’ll also need a manager to ensure everything is being done according to the guidelines.
 Depending on the size of your company, you may need more than one person on this.

 Don’t forget about employee training.
 Not all of your employees will have used a DAM system before, and even in cases where they have, they haven’t used YOUR DAM system before.

 To truly capitalize on the benefits a DAM system can bring, you’ll have to ensure that everyone using it understands its purpose, benefits, and the rules and regulations they should respect when managing digital assets.